paulbatum/mobile-services-xamarin-pcl/README.md

     }
 </pre>

 I then have a bunch of changes to make to the Android and iOS projects to use the shared code.
-If you want to see the changes, just take a look at the history of this git repository.
+If you want to see the changes, just take a look at [this git commit](https://github.com/paulbatum/mobile-services-xamarin-pcl/commit/d58ec604baee1daaf4178662b9f39e652523d1cf).

 Lets build and run both projects to make sure we haven't broken anything: